Skip to content

-Answer 6 short questions and get an indication of whether you may have ADHD.
+Answer 18 questions and get an indication of whether you may have ADHD.
 The test is completely anonymous.

 The ASRS v1.1 (Adult ADHD Self-Report Scale) was developed by WHO in collaboration with Harvard Medical School.
 It is the most widely used screening tool for adult ADHD worldwide and is recommended by the Danish Health Authority in the national clinical guidelines.